truzmeto/EM_GaussianMixture/README.md

 ## My implementation of some ML algorithms

-### This repository contains some of ML algorithmsi implemented with python3 out of curiosity.
+### This repository contains some of ML algorithms implemented with powerful numpy library under
+python3.

 Currently it has:

-1. Expectation Maximization with Gaussian Mixture that performes clustering on data set with unknown labels.
+1. Expectation Maximization with Gaussian Mixture that performs clustering on data set with unknown labels.
    It only supports diagonal covariance meaniang std length is same along different feature directions.

-2. K-neirest neighbour including cross validation
+2. K-neirest neighbour classification algorithm including cross validation with bagging.
+Bagging is performed by resampling 50% with replacement, where n_bags can be passed as argument.